keagud/Della/README.md

   - [dateparse] is the backend for parsing natural language into dates
   - [getchoice] is a very simple almost-clone of [pick], which I created when I was unable to find anything like it that supported text formatting a la [prompt toolkit]

-They're both also available via pip, and licensed with no restrictions whatsoever for your programming pleasure.
+They're both also available via pip, and licensed with no restrictions whatsoever.